|Elliott Sound Products||Project 187|

-The bit marked 'FB' is a ferrite bead, which is intended to minimise RF interference.
+The bit marked 'FB' is a ferrite bead (typically around 3.5mm long, 3.25mm diameter, with a 1.6mm hole through the centre), which is intended to minimise RF interference.
 Because we are struggling to keep all resistances as low as possible, my usual trick of including a resistor in series with the input will degrade the noise performance rather badly.
-Even as little as 10 ohms will reduce S/N ratio by up to 3dB, which is unacceptable.
+Even as little as 10Ω will reduce S/N ratio by up to 3dB, which is unacceptable.
 The ferrite isn't essential, but it's a small (and cheap) option that should help.

 It's actually unlikely that any discrete circuit can better the performance of the suggested very low noise opamps.
 Since the source S/N ratio is already 'only' 76dB for a 200µV cartridge, every transistor and resistor that's used degrades the noise figure, and simple circuits without feedback will be unable to meet the performance standards expected.
 Dealing with very low level signals has always been difficult, and getting good noise performance is particularly irksome.